Sylvia Miller, Chair

 Evidence considered in the admission process shall include, but not be limited to the following:

 - Three letters of recommendation from professional persons knowledgeable about the applicant's advanced nursing practice experience, as well as the potential for scholarship and leadership.
+One of the three letters of recommendations must be from the applicants current supervisor.

 - A written statement of purpose reflecting what the applicant expects to accomplish in the DNP program and how the DNP program will advance the applicant's nursing career and practice.